ljwharbers/Pan-cancer_Lodietal/README.md

 Besides being able to examine expression of individual genes or customized gene signatures in each cell type across cancer types, these apps allow us to rank individual tumors based on a gene signature in any given cell type and correlate subcluster abundance with this rank.

 # Contacts
 All other relevant data and analysis are available from the authors upon request.
-For further enquires, please either raise an issue via GitHub or email Bram Boeckx (bram.boeckx@kuleuven.be), Diether Lambrechts (diether.lambrechts@kuleuven.be) or Francesca Lodi (francesca.lodi@kuleuven.be).
+For further enquires, please either raise an issue via GitHub or email Diether Lambrechts (diether.lambrechts@kuleuven.be).